decusv/Techtomic/content/Knowledge Bank/System Design/Concepts/Load Balancing/Load Balancer.md

 - Allows for simplifying management of X.509 certificates as they can be managed on LBs instead of the servers themselves.
 - Can help ensuring session persistence/[[Load Balancing Methods#Load Balancers and Sticky Sessions|sticky sessions]].

+## Disadvantages of Load Balancers

+- Can become a bottleneck if the amount of resources available is not sufficient.
+- Will result in a single point of failure unless more load balancers are introduced.
+- Increases architecture complexity by introducing load balancer(s).

 LBs can be implemented via software like HAProxy, or via hardware which is more expensive.

 ---